 To make this the best holiday ever, get inspired by the rest of our Valentine’s Day posts.

 Valentine’s Day is one of my favorite holidays.
-Everyone complains that it’s basically a commercial holiday, a hoax put together by the greeting card and chocolate industries.
+Everyone complains that it’s basically a commercial holiday, a hoax put together by the greeting card and chocolate industries to sell more products.

-But I’m over here, drawing hearts, living my best life, making heart-shaped hard boiled eggs.
+And maybe it is, but I’m over here drawing hearts, living my best life, making heart-shaped hard boiled eggs.

 Shockingly, these hard-boiled eggs do come out in heart shapes.
 It’ll surprise you and whoever you’re serving breakfast to.